unytics/catalog_builder/README.md

 > - `generate_assets_file.py`: the python script used to (re)generate the `assets file`.
 > - `requirements.txt`: the python requirements needed by `generate_assets_file.py`.
 > - `templates`: a folder which includes a jinja-template markdown-file for each `asset_type`.
 These templates are used to generate a markdown documentation file for each asset.
+> - `source_docs`: a folder which includes files to include as-is in the documentation.
 > - `mkdocs.yml`: the mkdocs configuration file used by mkdocs to build the documentation website from the generated markdown files.